Backstrom ends SO, Copley gets 1st win as Caps beat Flames

-CALGARY, Alberta (AP) - Nicklas Backstrom scored the winner in a shootout and goaltender Pheonix Copley earned his first career victory as the Washington Capitals beat the Calgary Flames 4-3 on Saturday.
+"I'll remember this one for a while," said Copley, who was mobbed by his teammates after Nicklas Backstrom scored the shootout winner.

+"Obviously the first win means a lot, so it feels good.
+It wasn't an easy game.
+They came back and it was good everyone kept battling."

 Matt Niskanen, Jakub Vrana and T.J.
-Oshie scored goals for Washington, which has won two of three on its Canadian trip.
+Oshie scored in regulation for Washington, which has won two of three on its Canadian trip.

-Playing in his fifth NHL game, Copley stopped 27 of 30 shots in regulation and overtime and four of five in the shootout.
-The 26-year-old from North Pole, Alaska, hoisted the Stanley Cup with the Capitals last season when he was called up from the American Hockey League for the playoffs.
-Now he's the backup to Braden Holtby.

 Matthew Tkachuk, Travis Hamonic and Elias Lindholm had goals in regulation for Calgary, which lost its third straight.
 Johnny Gaudreau had two assists to reach 200 for his career.

 Sean Monahan scored for the Flames in the shootout.
-Flames goaltender Mike Smith turned away 24 of 27 shots in regulation and overtime.
+Mike Smith turned away 24 of 27 shots in regulation and overtime.

-Evgeny Kutznetsov scored in the shootout and had a pair of assists for the Capitals.
-Alex Ovechkin also had an assist.

-Tkachuk tied it at 3-3 with 1:27 remaining when he tipped in a shot from the blue line by Rasmus Andersson.
+Smith repelled T.J.
+Oshie and John Carlson in the shootout, while Copley held off Tkachuk, James Neal and Gaudreau.

+The Flames trailed 2-0 early in the first period and 3-2 late in the third.
+Coach Bill Peters liked his team's recovery from a 9-1 drubbing at the hands of the Pittsburgh Penguins two days earlier.

 The Caps went ahead 3-2 with about three minutes left in the second period when Niskanen threaded a shot through traffic to beat Smith glove side.